 Due to the ongoing risk that financial crime presents, and the number of regulations that have been put in place, the Financial Action Task Force named the UK a global leader in promoting corporate transparency.

-To ensure compliance with UK AML requirements, businesses develop and implement policies, controls, and procedures to reduce the risk of being connected with financial crime.
-Regulated organisations, such as financial institutions and payment companies, must verify individuals and business identities through KYC.
+To ensure compliance with UK AML requirements, businesses must develop and implement policies, controls, and procedures to reduce the risk of being connected with financial crime.
+Regulated organisations, such as financial institutions and payment companies, must verify individuals and business identities through Know Your Customer (KYC) procedures.

 Consequences of non-compliance include hefty fines and reputational damage.
 For major infractions, the primary money laundering offences under POCA carry a maximum penalty of 14 years imprisonment and an unlimited fine.